 My next statement piece is, of course, the knee-high boot.
 I had eyed up the snake-skin version from Mango a while back.
 But after 4 sold out notifications to my email inbox I decided maybe they were a little extra, even for me.
 These black leather Morgan boots from Witchery are a much more versatile investment and my absolute new favourite.
 They’re such a great height.
 Not high enough to make your feet cry by the end, not too low as to make your legs look ‘nearly there’.
 Since this style is looser at the top you can swap shorts and dresses out for jeans when the weather is giving you hell.
 Bonus: they’re on sale right now!
 Go – get.

-And for the grand finale: a chain leather bag.
+And for the grand finale of Autumn staples: a chain leather bag.
 If you’re from New Zealand you’d know how popular the brand Deadly Ponies is.
 Known for their beautiful leather bags, they’ve become a local cult favourite.
 I bit the $400 bullet earlier in the year because I finally found one with that added extra: a gold chain.
 I can’t tell you how good this looks in person even with a boring outfit.
-It’s basically the body equivalent of gold hoops that never goes out of style.
+It’s basically the body equivalent of gold hoops that is a fall trend that will never die.
 So with that, I 100% stand by my purchase no matter how much my wallet hated me for it.

 So there you have it, my not-so-boring warm staples.
 I hope you like these photos too I’m kind of obsessed with this outfit in whole and think JJ did an amazing job as my stand in photographer.
 It’s crazy how much better you feel when you make an effort to dress better.
 Definitely my favourite city in New Zealand and season.
 Look I’m not saying I’m a fan of the cold but we can enjoy it a little, can’t we?